The Pinball Arcade: Development

 The Pinball Arcade is developed by FarSight Studios, who also developed Pinball Hall of Fame: The Gottlieb Collection and Pinball Hall of Fame: The Williams Collection that were published by Crave Entertainment.

 After obtaining licenses for a table, a physical table was procured.
 Numerous photographs were taken for 2D artists to recreate the artwork, then the table was entirely disassembled with scan taken for the 3D artists to recreate the components.
 ROM emulation is used which includes call-outs, music, and animations from the original tables.
+Using ROM emulation reduced development time, and improved accuracy of the display.

 Four tables were available initially with the game's launch: Black Hole, Ripley's Believe It or Not!, Tales of the Arabian Nights, and Theatre of Magic.

 FarSight Studios took part in the Steam Greenlight program to distribute The Pinball Arcade for Windows-based personal computers.
 The game was successfully Greenlit on April 18, 2013.
 From August until October 2013, the PC version of The Pinball Arcade was in beta-testing.
 The Windows version of Pinball Arcade was released on November 4, 2013, along with the first 19 table packs.
 A Macintosh version of the Steam release was released on December 16, 2013.
 Although tables have to be purchased for each platform separately FarSight buyers of the Steam version are able to play their tables on OS X and Windows.
+The first season of the game included 22 tables.
+By July 2013 the game was using the third revision of pinball physics.